Tag Archives: Aberration

 A fabulous Aberration takeover of the gallery after hours!

 Noson arbennig!
-Off the Wall is a playful, fun, creative and celebratory evening of spoken word and performance to an audience of LGBTI+ people and allies.
+Off the Wall is a playful, creative, thoughtful and celebratory evening of spoken word and performance to an audience of LGBTI+ people and allies, at The National Library of Wales.
 Inspired by the Portrait & Power exhibition, bringing the portraits ‘off the wall’, and asking ‘How do we want to be seen?’

 Aberration’s Out of the Frame evening at National Library, July 2025 (Anthony Pugh)